huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

   If this argument is not specified, `flavor`, `image`, and `disk` arguments are mandatory.
   Changing this will create a new resource.

-* `flavor` - (Required, String, ForceNew) Specifies the ECS flavor name.
+* `flavor` - (Optional, String, ForceNew) Specifies the ECS flavor name.
 A maximum of 10 flavors can be selected.
   Use a comma (,) to separate multiple flavor names.
 Changing this will create a new resource.

 * `image` - (Optional, String, ForceNew) Specifies the ECS image ID.
 Changing this will create a new resource.